Exodromy

-In this subsection we prove that the property that \atopos $ \XX $ be $ n $-coherent only depends on the underlying $ n $-topos $ \XX_{\leq n-1} $ of $ (n-1) $-truncated objects (\Cref{cor:n-coherenceonlydependsonn-topos}).\footnote{We are grateful to Jacob Lurie for conveying this observation.} We begin with some preliminaries on the relationship between coherence and connectivity.
+In this section we prove that the property that \atopos $ \XX $ be $ n $-coherent only depends on its underlying $ n $-topos $ \XX_{\leq n-1} $ of $ (n-1) $-truncated objects (\Cref{cor:n-coherenceonlydependsonn-topos}).\footnote{We are grateful to Jacob Lurie for conveying this observation.} We begin with some preliminaries on the relationship between coherence and connectivity.

-\begin{prp}[{\SAG{Proposition}{A.2.4.1}}] Let $ \XX $ be \atopos, let $ f \colon \fromto{X}{Y} $ be a morphism in $ \XX $, and let $ n \in \NN $.
-Then \begin{enumerate}[{\upshape (\ref*{prop:SAG.A.2.4.1}.1)}] \item If $ X $ is $ n $-coherent and $ f $ is $ n $-connective, then $ Y $ is $ n $-coherent.
+\begin{prp}[{\SAG{Proposition}{A.2.4.1}}] Let $ \XX $ be \atopos, let $ f \colon \fromto{U}{V} $ be a morphism in $ \XX $, and let $ n \in \NNup $.
+Then: \begin{enumerate}[{\upshape (\ref*{prop:SAG.A.2.4.1}.1)}] \item If $ U $ is $ n $-coherent and $ f $ is $ n $-connective, then $ V $ is $ n $-coherent.

-\item If $ Y $ is $ n $-coherent and $ f $ is $ (n+1) $-connective, then $ X $ is $ n $-coherent. \end{enumerate} \end{prp}
+\item If $ V $ is $ n $-coherent and $ f $ is $ (n+1) $-connective, then $ U $ is $ n $-coherent. \end{enumerate} \end{prp}

 Since the natural morphism from an object in \atopos to its $ n $-truncation is $ (n+1) $-connective, we deduce: